johannes-titz/mimosa/README.md

 relationship between *standLRT* and *normexam* is a bit lower for single gender schools than for mixed gender schools.
 But the effect is not reliable since the confidence intervals are quite wide.

+The general conclusion for the data set might be that a reading test at age 11 can predict the final exam grade at age 16 relatively well.
+Furthermore, single gender schools perform somewhat better than mixed gender schools.
+Overall, the model explains about 43% of the total variance, which is quite good for social science.

 ## Issues and Support